 Ruby Rose, who played Kate Kane/Batwoman on The CW series Batwoman before they left at the end of Season 1 and was replaced by Javicia Leslie, used their Instagram Stories this morning to let the world know that the people calling the shots on that show were behaving very badly and that their conduct was the real reason why they were forced out of their role and left the show in the first place.

-(For those of you having a difficult time reading Ruby’s words in the font that they chose, I’m going to transcribe it down below)
+FYI: Ruby Rose uses she/her and they/them pronouns, and for those of you who might have a difficult time reading Ruby’s words in the font that they chose, I’m going to transcribe it down below.

 Dear CW: @CarolineDries @SarahSoWitty @GBerlanti et al. Enough is enough.
 I’m going to tell the whole world what really happened on that set.
 I will come for you so what happened to you never happens to another person again.
 And so I can finally take back my life and the truth.
 Shame on you.